Mortgage Life Insurance

 Note: Industry rules on “disclosure” have changed.

 The Insurance Act 2015 covering all insurance products came into force in England, Wales, Scotland and Northern Ireland (with a few minor exceptions in NI) in August 2016.
-From that date insurers cannot reject a customer’s claim out of hand if they submitted incorrect information recorded on their life insurance policy documents that is not directly relevant to their claim.
+From that date insurers cannot reject a customer’s claim out of hand if they submitted incorrect information recorded on their life insurance policy documents that is not directly relevant to their claim

-Discount brokers will not request your medical history details before directing you to the selected insurer’s nline questionnaire.
+Discount brokers will not request your medical history details before directing you to the selected insurer’s online questionnaire.
 Advisory brokers on the other hand usually ask for detailed answers to compile your personal medical profile before contacting a suitable insurer.

 Key Points